The Abandoned Hotels of Kupari, Croatia

 In parts, nature has begun to reclaim what was once theirs; vines wrapping around columns and crawling up through cables and ceiling beams.
 But for how much longer?
 The land which these hotels are on have been privately owned since 2001 and after having a look online, it appears that a few well known hotel chains have expressed their interest in bringing this resort town back to life.

-My recommendation; visit the crumbling, abandoned hotels sooner rather than later before they are demolished and the new hotels are built in their place with the effects of the war only visible in the minds and memories of those that remain.
+Here’s my recommendation: visit the crumbling, abandoned hotels of Kupari, Croatia sooner rather than later.
+Go before they are demolished and the new hotels are built in their place with the effects of the war only visible in the minds and memories of those that remain.